 Salmon is one of my all-time favorites.
 You can prepare so many ways.
 I love searing in cast iron, baking in parchment paper, and grilling on a cedar plank, to name a few!
 Click here to check out more of my salmon recipes!
+This Pan Seared Salmon with a Spicy Coconut Cream Sauce is amazing.
 What I really want for you to take away from this recipe is how to sear salmon perfectly in a cast iron pan.
 I use this 12″ Lodge almost daily!
 Click here!
 It’s easier than you think!
 I love the flavor this coconut cream sauce added to the salmon…just a touch of spice.
 You can also skip the sauce and just dive into the pan seared salmon, if you so desire!

 Heat up a cast iron pan to medium.
 Rinse filet.
 I used one piece of salmon that was just a bit over a pound.
 You can also cut up the salmon into individual portions.
 Pat try.
 Drizzle with a touch of olive oil.
 Season with kosher salt and pepper.
 Lay salmon (flesh side down) in the heated pan.
 Allow to cook for about 6 to 7 minutes.
 I like my salmon medium.
 I usually only use Scottish Salmon, which is also sushi-grade.
 Flip and allow the salmon skin to sear on the skin side for about four minutes.
 If you want the salmon done a bit more, when you first place in pan, cover with a lid for a few minutes.